 What is in the Puppy recipe?Puppies need the same amount of protein and minerals and slightly more calcium than adult dogs.
 We also add Diaturm™, our natural worming supplement, to our raw puppy food recipe.

-What is in the Senior recipe?Older dogs need less food generally and less protein in particular.
+What is in the Enhanced range?Older dogs need less food generally and less protein in particular.
 Conversely they need help with their aching joints.
 For this reason our Senior raw dog food recipe contains additional glucosamine, chondroitin, MSM and hyaluronan.

 Discover what benefits raw dog food can have for your dog on our .